kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.4.10 =
+Fix for customize theme issue and distorted page alignment for few users.

+= 1.4.9 =
+Putting strings under translation function for Internationalization & fix for mobile compatibility issues with few default templates.

 = 1.4.8 =
 Improvement in error display message on product search, fix for the issue of handleBar template not being loaded for a few users on product search and other minor bug fixes.